 "Plus it’s hard to carve the Jack 'O Lanterns with eyes and mouth on a turnip.”

 "You got that right."
-I had narrowly missed slicing off my thumb splitting a turnip the other evening.
+I had narrowly sliced off my thumb splitting a turnip the previous evening.

 “And hollow pumpkins smash easier.”